skuzniar/luabythec/README.md

 # luabythec

 Luabytec (Lua by the C++) is a protobuf compiler plugin that generates Lua bindings for Google protobuf C++ API.
-Automatically generated bindings for protobuf are useful when one wants to embed Lua into a C++ application that handles protobuf messages.
+Automatically generated bindings for protobuf are useful when one wants to embed Lua in a C++ application that handles protobuf messages.
 The host application can pass protobuf message to Lua script to perform some action on it.

 ## Requirements